Las Vegas Trial Lawyer – Tracy A. Eglet

-Tracy has settled hundreds of millions of dollars in catastrophic injury lawsuits, managed and mediated hundreds of cases, selected juries of whose verdicts exceeded $50 million, and when she served as Managing Partner of the firm, she very successfully managed this multi-million dollar law firm, its employees and operations for over 10 years.
-As a result, the firm has been named in the Top 50 trial law firms multiple times in recent years and named one of the Top 12 Plaintiff Injury Firms in the United States by the National Law Journal 2014.
+Tracy has settled hundreds of millions of dollars in catastrophic injury lawsuits, managed and mediated hundreds of cases, and selected juries whose verdicts exceeded $50 million.
+As Managing Partner of the firm, she very successfully manages this multi-million dollar law firm, its employees, and operations.
+As a result, the firm has been named in the Top 50 trial law firms multiple times in recent years and named one of the Top 12 Plaintiff Injury Firms in the United States by the National Law Journal.

 Tracy’s skill, strategy, and tenacity in preparing cases help position her clients to obtain the highest value in settlements and verdicts.
 Her professional growth has landed her in the position of Lead Negotiator at her firm.
 She has solely negotiated hundreds of product defect and general negligence cases, with settlements totaling over $350 million.
 Some notable settlements include $6 million due for spine injuries received on defective arcade equipment, $7.5 million for spine injuries received in an auto accident, and $1.9 million as a result of a buffet food poisoning.
 In addition, she co-negotiated one of Nevada’s largest product settlements against one of the world’s biggest drug companies.
 Her strong affinity for product defect litigation came about early in her career after she effected nationwide change in the design of a manufacturing machine that seriously injured her client’s arm while he was on the job.

 Tracy genuinely cares about her clients and strives to fight for each and every client to help them get their life back and this is clearly demonstrated in the amount of time and effort she devotes to every case.
 Tracy is the first to admit that she is part of a team and that she is only as good as the people beside her.
 She has structured Eglet Adams around this concept, this corporate culture, which enables her firm to fight and prevail against some of the largest, most reputable law firms in the world.